linbaowei/3DkeypointsGeneration/README.txt

 	How to compile 3D keypoint generation project
 	-----------------------------------------------------------
-		in order to compile 3D keypoint generation project, at least, OpenCV 2.4.0, SIFTGPU and Boost C++ Libraries 1.47.0 are necessary. bash-4.2$  cd /3DKeypointsGeneration	//depand on where you save our provided files bash-4.2$  mkdir build
+		in order to compile 3D keypoint generation project, at least, OpenCV 2.4.0, SIFTGPU and Boost C++ Libraries 1.47.0 are necessary.
+How to use cmake to compile with OpenCV, SIFTGPU and Boost, Please refer to they homepage. bash-4.2$  cd /3DKeypointsGeneration	//depand on where you save our provided files bash-4.2$  mkdir build
 		bash-4.2$  cd build